This lightweight, dual-magazine pneumatic stick nailer ranks at the top for its combination of easy loading and high performance.

 We’ve researched the best nail guns based on the criteria above and owner testimonials for each tool type, so you can make the right purchase for you needs and get to work on your to-do list right away.

-This pneumatic strip nailer is great for trim projects and popular among DIYers and pros for its durability and consistent performance.
+This pneumatic strip nailer is great for trim projects, backed by durability and consistent performance.
 Helpfully, its swiveling exhaust portal lets you point the airflow away you, no matter how you’re holding the tool.

 The favored tool for custom woodworking and delicate trim installation projects, this pneumatic brad nailer lasts for years even with hard, daily use.

 This two-in-one pneumatic tool can secure flooring via nails or staples and boasts a high-capacity magazine stick and an extended handle for comfort.
-For its reasonable price point and most of all, for its dependability, DIYers and pros come back to the NuMax again and again.
+For its reasonable price point and most of all, for its dependability, the NuMax is a worthy pick.

 This pneumatic roofing nailer uses a side-loading magazine coil to deliver nails consistently until the job is done.
 It’s appreciated by pro roofers for its durability, extra rubber bumpers, and easy loading.